-You can also talk about the specialization and how the courses in a particular university are tailor-made for that specialization.
+You can talk about the specializations and how the courses in a particular university are tailor-made for that specialization.
 For example, RWTH Aachen offers sufficient breadths of courses in ‘Tissue Engineering’ and ‘Medical Imaging’.
 You can even talk about the World Rankings of Universities being your basis of choice.

 6. Always Have Something To Ask At The End

 This is a common interview question that people face at the end.
 However, many people end up asking really stupid and irrelevant questions.
 I was that stupid guy once upon a time.